Level: Form IV (10th–12th grades)

 Description:

-“A nationally recognized author team developed this program around The Rule of Four: concepts are presented through a balance of algebraic, numerical, graphical, and verbal methods.
+The Precalculus curriculum is developed by a “nationally recognized author team” and utilizes “The Rule of Four: concepts are presented through a balance of algebraic, numerical, graphical, and verbal methods.
 Students learn to solve problems by one method and then support or confirm their solutions by another method.” —Pearson

 This course provides a study of fundamental topics needed for calculus.
 Topics include applications of algebra and trigonometry, elementary functions and their graphs, polynomial, rational, exponential, and logarithmic functions, solutions to equations and inequalities, trigonometric functions, inverse trigonometric functions, analytic trigonometry, and polar coordinates.
+To continue kindling wonder and creative thinking, Mrs. Panam supplements the traditional textbook approach by adding in substantial amounts of curated supplemental material for enrichment and extension, along with practice standardized test problems.
+These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios.

 Materials: